Evelina Fedorenko

 Evelina G. Fedorenko (born 1980) is a Russian-born American cognitive neuroscientist.
+She is a professor in the Department of Brain and Cognitive Sciences at the Massachusetts Institute of Technology and a member of the McGovern Institute for Brain Research.
+Her research focuses on the human language system, including how language is represented in the brain and how it differs from other cognitive systems.

 Early life and education

 Born in 1980 in Volgograd in the Soviet Union, Fedorenko moved to the United States in 1998.
 In 2002, she graduated from Harvard University with a bachelor's degree in psychology and linguistics.
-She then went to Massachusetts Institute of Technology (MIT) for her graduate degree in cognitive science and neuroscience, receiving her Ph.D in 2007.
+She then went to the Massachusetts Institute of Technology (MIT) for her graduate degree in cognitive science and neuroscience, receiving her Ph.D. in 2007.

 Career and research

-As of February 2024, Fedorenko is a tenured professor and laboratory head in the Brain and Cognitive Sciences department at MIT, a member of MIT's McGovern Institute for Brain Research, and was an assistant professor at Harvard Medical School and a research affiliate at Massachusetts General Hospital.
+As of February 2024, Fedorenko is a tenured professor and laboratory head in the Brain and Cognitive Sciences department at MIT, a member of MIT's McGovern Institute for Brain Research, and was formerly an assistant professor at Harvard Medical School and a research affiliate at Massachusetts General Hospital.

 Her specialty is the human language system.
 Her goal is to try to provide a representation of our brain regions and to study individuals who have healthy brain regions and who have brain disorders.
 She is also trying to understand the calculations that we perform in our everyday life.
 During her research she uses different kinds of methods including functional magnetic resonance imaging (fMRI), ERPs and intracranial recordings.
 One of her areas of research is the brains of polyglots, who speak multiple languages.
 This research has been featured in The New Yorker magazine and the BBC World Service documentary, The Polyglots.